Hundreds rally in Chicago to protest birth control mandate

 The original law exempted churches and other houses of worship from covering contraception on the basis of religious objections.
 But it did not carve out an exception for religious nonprofits, such as hospitals, charities and schools, sparking protests from church leaders.

-As a compromise, Obama scaled back the controversial healthcare rule in February, announcing that insurance companies would cover the cost of the birth control for religious employers.
-But the lawsuits said the accommodation did not go far enough.
+As a compromise, Obama scaled back the healthcare rule in February, announcing that insurance companies would cover the cost of the birth control for religious employers.
+Lawsuits said the accommodation did not go far enough.

-Under the revised mandate, religious organizations can only qualify for the exemption if their purpose is to spread their beliefs.
-They also must primarily employ and serve people with the same religious values.

-Sarah Lipton-Lubet, policy counsel with the Washington Legislative Office of the American Civil Liberties Union, said the mandate is not new and 28 states require insurers to cover birth control to the same extent as other medications.
+Sarah Lipton-Lubet, a lawyer with the American Civil Liberties Union, said the mandate is not new and 28 states require insurers to cover birth control to the same extent as other medications.

 "This fight isn't about religious liberty at all.
 It's about whether women can have insurance for birth control - whether they can make that decision about their health needs or whether employers can make that decision for them," said Lipton-Lubet.

-One speaker at the rally, Nancy Kreuzer, who works with women who regret having abortions, said the mandate "opens the door for the funding of abortion on demand."
+Several rally participants talked about abortion.
+One Chicago speaker, Nancy Kreuzer, who works with women who regret having abortions, said the mandate "opens the door for the funding of abortion on demand."

+At the California rally, attorney Greg Weiler, president of the St. Thomas More Society of Orange County, said Obama and Health and Human Services Secretary Kathleen Sebelius are among the ``intellectual elites,'' who ``feel that forcing us to pay for abortions is a good thing."

 "The rule includes coverage of birth control only," Lipton-Lubet said.
 "It has nothing to do with abortion."